Associate Professor of Otolaryngology - Head and Neck Surgery

 Dr. Langerman completed his Otolaryngology residency at the University of Chicago in 2010, followed by a fellowship in Head and Neck Surgery, Cranial Base Surgery, and Microvascular Reconstruction at Vanderbilt University Medical Center.
 He returned to the University of Chicago in 2011 where he was nominated as an inaugural Faculty Scholar of the Bucksbaum Institute for Clinical Excellence, and completed a fellowship in clinical medical ethics and a masters degree in clinical and administrative data science.
 Dr. Langerman formed and ran the Operative Performance Research Institute (OPRI), a multidisciplinary think tank and investigative unit focused on improving surgical care while faculty at the University of Chicago.
 He was awarded a Distinguished Faculty Award for Program Innovation for this work, which implemented major operating room efficiency improvements and broke new ground on the use of video and data collection in surgical settings.
 Dr. Langerman was appointed to the faculty of the MacLean Center for Clinical Medical Ethics in 2014.

-Dr. Langerman joined the Otolaryngology faculty at the Vanderbilt Bill Wilkerson Center for Otolaryngology and Communication Sciences in 2015, and joined the faculty of the Vanderbilt Institute for Surgery and Engineering and the Center for Biomedical Ethics and Society that same year.
-He resides in Nashville with his wife and son, and enjoys hiking, running, food, and world travel.
-He can be followed on Twitter @Langermology
+Dr. Langerman joined the Otolaryngology-Head and Neck Surgery faculty at the Vanderbilt Bill Wilkerson Center for Otolaryngology and Communication Sciences in 2015, and joined the faculty of the Vanderbilt Institute for Surgery and Engineering and the Center for Biomedical Ethics and Society that same year.
+In 2018, he was granted a secondary appointment in Radiology and Radiological Sciences and was named an affiliated scientist for the International Center for Surgical Safety.
+In 2020 he served as the Physician-in-Residence of VISE.
+Dr. Langerman presently directs the Surgical Analytics Lab at VISE and the Program on Surgical Ethics in the Center for Biomedical Ethics and Society.
+He resides in Nashville with his wife and son, and daughter, and enjoys hiking, running, food, and world travel.
+More details on his academic work can be found at AlexanderLangerman.com, and he can be followed on Twitter @Langermology